jpfeff/DALI-Data-Challenge-23F/README.md

 ### Visualization 3: Sub-Regional Profits and Shipping Time in the U.S.

 This visualization functions like the previous two, but divides U.S. states into sub-regional groups rather than state or city.
 Clicking on any sub-region displays its profit margin ratio accompanied by a trend line.
 On the right, average time to ship to the selected subregion is displayed.

+## Part 2:

+For this part of the challenge, I used Pandas dataframes to pre-process the data, Seaborn to create a brief visualization section, and TensorFlow with Keras to train a predictive model to